 2135 N San Fernando Rd, Los Angeles, CA 90065 (Glassell Park)

-Sheridan, the owner of Shadow Pies, who lives in the beautiful neighborhood of Elysian Valley, recommended this place as one of her favorite food joints in LA.
-In July, I went to their newer location in Glassell Park, which is right next to a gas station and has been open for 6 months.
+Sheridan, owner of Shadow Pies, who lives in the beautiful neighborhood of Elysian Valley, praised this place as one of her favorite food joints in LA.
+In July, I went to their newer location in Glassell Park, which is right next to a gas station and has been in operation for 6 months.
 In November, I went to their old location in Lincoln Heights and I have to say that I liked it a lot better.
-It’s much bigger, there’s a patio in the back, and the sandwich, in my opinion, was more memorable than the one I had at the other location, so this review will be for the Lincoln Heights location.
+It’s much bigger, there’s a patio in the back with outdoor seating, and the sandwich, in my opinion, was more memorable than the one I had at the other location, so this review will be for the Lincoln Heights location.

 I had The Heights Sandwich, which is obviously their signature sandwich.
 While I was waiting for my order, I saw the cook taking out a tray with a fresh batch of bread loaves.
 I was starving and as soon as I got in my car, I dove right in.
 First of all, the bread.
 No words are enough to explain how toasty and heavenly it was.

-The house sauce paired perfectly with the mustard and mayo, and the shredded lettuce was as fresh as it could get.
+The housemade sauce perfectly complemented the mustard and mayo, and the shredded lettuce was as fresh as it could get.
 The cold meats — mortadella, hot capiola, genoa and dried salami — were like a match made in heaven with their soft bread roll that was straight out of the oven.
 The provolone cheese was another favorite.
 It was very soft and the flavor was subtle yet distinctive in every bite.

-The Heights Deli is the perfect place to stop for a quick, freshly-made sandwich.
+The Heights Deli is the perfect place to stop for a quick, freshly made sandwich.
 I like that it’s not among the most popular deli places in LA.
-This is definitely not the place you casually stumble upon while going on a walk, and it’s for this reason that they have amassed a cult-like following.
+This is definitely not the place you casually stumble upon while going on a walk, and it’s for this reason that they have amassed a cult following.
 You can also buy their merch at the store.
 I can’t wait to go back and I can’t thank Sheridan enough for letting me in on this place.

 GGiata Delicatessen